 I want to go back.

-Oh yes, I want to return.
-I want to rent a house for a month and sink into the routine of life in magical Cinque Terre.
-I want to chat with my neighbors about their good fortune living in such a place.
+I want to return and rent a house for a month, sinking into the routine of life in magical Cinque Terre.
+Wouldn’t it be grand to chat with my neighbors about their good fortune living in such a place?
 I want to live there long enough to learn what is it about Manarola that makes my heart soften and open and want to spread joy to those around me.
 I want to discover how this place fills my soul with contentment.

 New places, new peace…